How to properly de-ice your car

 However if you are in a rush, a very important point to remember is that you should never pour boiling water over your windscreen to get rid of the ice as this increases the risk of the glass cracking.

-Everyone may choose to de-ice their vehicles in different ways.
-The most common way is using an ice scraper and de-icer liquid.
-If this is your chosen method, here are a few tips to make it a little easier and more efficient!
+The most common way of de-icing your car is by using an ice scraper or de-icer liquid.
+If this is the way you choose, here’s a few tips to make it a little easier and more efficient!

 If you choose to use a de-icer liquid, spray it onto your window starting at the top.
 This will slowly make its way down the screen as it begins to melt the ice and can also help you to use less product, make it last longer and save money!
 Who wouldn’t want that?